Ousley.ai / Apple-platform coding AI · in development

 What generalists often do

-• Suggest code and leave the workflow burden with the developer
+• Suggest code and leave the build, test, and fix burden with the developer

-• Treat previews, simulators, schemes, and build destinations as afterthoughts
+• Treat simulators, schemes, and build destinations as afterthoughts

 • Mix current and stale Apple guidance without clear boundaries